 Initially, the way the pens moved seemed to have a life of their own over which I have only minimal control; the spontaneous seeming moves, perhaps, were similar to the magnetic pulls and stops of the planchette on a Ouija board.
 (I remember my mother was a demon on that board when I was young!)
 Yet, I do not want to give the impression that in this process that I work as a totally passive participant merely responding to and letting the spontaneous intelligence of the hands shape the work.
 On the contrary, what may be called my “subjective side” is also in dialog with the marks that have already shaped the drawing.
 I am often surprised by the pens being overtaken by what I call an “inner solo.”
 That is there will be a place inside a drawing where something "takes off" from within; its a subjective kind of inner-listening that propels a release, emergence and configuration of marks that demand to join, respond and re-shape the marks already present in the piece.
 In fact, as my work has evolved, I have come to the opinion there is no inner or outer space, no pure separation of subjective and objective, but an immersion in which the two are elements that play off, glide, or ‘wing’ together, as well as provoke and resist one another.
 The skill—and there is skill in doing this well—is to cohere both rhythm and eye with the inner and outer lapping materials; to embrace their various intensities, colors and weights.
 Indeed the art making is a kind of dance where the partner, or the "other," is always a stranger, and the drawing work is a document of the play, “dance” or “conversation” at hand.

-“How do you where to stop?” is a question I am sometimes asked.
+“How do you know where to stop?” is a question I am sometimes asked.
 In making this work I occasionally find myself in a place unsure of either to stop or continue.
 The drawing, or section of it, might appear finished, and pleasing or maybe not.
 The hand—pushed on by an “inner-contrarian” in a spirit of violation—will take over with an insistence that the work continue to unfold, moving to different levels of investigation in ways will totally surprised me.
 “Trust the hand” early on became my mantra.
 Yet, in truth, I must say there have been times where this liberty would take the drawing into a murky looking trap in which I have had to make a strategic decision as to how best to get “out of the hole.”
 To move the pens to another position on the page is often the simplest of solutions!
 Fundamentally I also work with a rule that there are no mistakes.
 The haptic process—touch and go—is one of continuous transformation.
 The pens most often stop when a gesture is complete, an emotion is exhausted, and the page, maybe similar to a quilt, has achieved a credible harmony, disturbance and/or balance.
 With this equation, the decision to stop may leave a page totally full of marks or only minimally so.
 To be fully honest, I will confess, there have been times when I have thrown out a piece, deeming it unrecoverable.
 Things do die in the forest!